Quantum limit cycles and synchronization from a measurement perspective: Quantum van der Pol oscillator

 A numerical integration of the master equation~\eqref{eq:qvdp} yields the time evolution of the density operator.
 To display the time evolution in phase space, the density operator is projected onto coherent states, which gives the Husimi-Q distribution~\citep{carmichael_springer_1}

+We choose the Husimi-Q distribution because it is analogous to the classical phase-space distribution and allows us to treat the description of limit cycles and phase locking of classical and quantum vdP oscillators as well as of spins (as we will see in \cref{s:quspins}) in a parallel way.

-The result is shown in \cref{fig:qvdp_time_evolution}.
+The time evolution of the quantum vdP oscillator in terms of the Husimi-Q distribution is shown in \cref{fig:qvdp_time_evolution}.
 The dynamics can be understood as three simultaneous processes.
 First, the initial coherent state oscillates at frequency $\omega$, which can be seen as a rotation in time around the origin.
 Second, as a result of gain and nonlinear loss, the amplitude of the oscillation is attracted to the limit cycle, and the radial position of the state approaches the value $r_0 = \sqrt{\kappa_1/2\kappa_2}$.
 Third, the state diffuses in phase due to the coupling to the environment.
 The attraction towards the limit cycle and the phase diffusion together result in a stationary ring-shaped state in the long-time limit, see the last panel of \cref{fig:qvdp_time_evolution}.
 The steady state is phase symmetric, respecting the \Usymm of the master equation.

 Comparing \cref{fig:qvdp_time_evolution} to \cref{fig:vdP_noise}, we find that the dynamics of $Q(\alpha)$ are qualitatively the same as those of the probability distribution $P(x,p)$.
 Similar to how $P(x,p)$ describes an ensemble of trajectories, we will later see how $\rho$ -- and consequently $Q(\alpha)$ -- describes an ensemble of quantum trajectories.